Fahrenheit 451 (2018):The Dystopian Drama That Updates Book Burning for the Age of Social Media and State Control

 Fahrenheit 451 (2018): The Dystopian Drama That Updates Book Burning for the Age of Social Media and State Control

-Fahrenheit 451 (2018) puts students in front of a version of censorship that does not feel like the distant future.
-The firemen in this adaptation do not just burn books, they erase any unauthorized cultural material: music, digital files, videos, anything the government decides could make people think differently.
+The firemen in this version of Fahrenheit 451 do not just burn books.
+They erase any unauthorized cultural material: music, digital files, videos, anything the government has decided could make people think differently.
 That expansion of the premise from books alone to all forms of information gives students a direct line between the story and questions about media control, algorithmic curation, and who decides what is safe to know.

 The story follows Guy Montag, a senior fireman played by Michael B. Jordan, who is celebrated as a public hero for his work and has no doubt that burning books is the right thing to do.
 His captain, Beatty, played by Michael Shannon, is the voice of the system, a man who knows the arguments for books better than anyone and has chosen to destroy them anyway.
 When Montag encounters a woman in the underground who is preserving texts, the cracks in his certainty start to show.